techlahoma/board_meetings/2016/09_september.md

 * Prototek Update
 * Meetup.com Update (Jessica)
   - Unlimited subscription plans allows our meetup groups to have unlimited co-organizers and members but it doesn't allow our account to be organizer of more than 3 groups
-    - This means we're limited to reimbursing user group leaders for their Meetup accounts which cover up to three user groups that we might not be sponsoring.
+    - This means we're limited to reimbursing user group leaders for their Meetup accounts which cover up to two user groups that we might not be sponsoring.
     - There is an option that will allow us to be organizer of additional user groups and it costs us $10 per additional meetup group per month.
       - http://www.meetup.com/pro/
+      - spreadsheet showing my math: http://goo.gl/d6uvp7
 * OK Coders + Techlahoma SurveyMonkey Survey (Luke)
 * Tulsa Public Schools Partners in Education (Luke)
    - Signed Techlahoma up for STEM support.
 E.g., showing students coding and speaking to students about coding careers